 Jools’s favourite beef stew

-This one pot dish looks rich and perfect for a cold day.
-You don’t really need to dust the meat with flour as you can thicken the sauce with a little tapioca flour or through evaporation method (aka cook with no lid on for the last hour).
-Peeled white potatoes are fine in small amounts but feel free to replace with sweet potato, swedes, parsnips or throw in zucchini and cauliflower in the last hour.
+This one-pot dish looks rich and perfect for a cold day.
+You don’t really need to dust the meat with flour as you can thicken the sauce with a little tapioca or arrowroot flour at the end or by using an evaporation method (a.k.a cook with no lid on for the last hour).
+Peeled white potatoes are fine in small amounts, but feel free to replace with sweet potato, swedes, parsnips or throw in zucchini and cauliflower in the last hour.
 Get the recipe here.

-I wanted to include this recipe because I love when vegetables are served whole like this.
+I wanted to include this recipe because I love when vegetables are served whole like this, and cauliflower is especially delicious when roasted.
 Get the recipe here.

 Celeriac is a root vegetable that has a firm tuber consistency and a smell of fresh celery.
-Great alternative to potato and pumpkin.
+It’s a great alternative to potato and pumpkin.
 Get the recipe here.

 Simple roast salmon with summer leaves & a Marie Rose dressing